 Know where to go with questions

-UBCO also has designated Aboriginal Student Advisors who should be the the first point of contact for students in the Aboriginal Access Studies program.
+UBCO also has designated Indigenous Student Advisors who should be the the first point of contact for students in the Aboriginal Access Studies program.
 They are also available to any self-identified Aboriginal students with any Academic Advising needs.

 Registration doesn’t have to be stressful—UBCO has lots of resources to help you through this important time.